-Guest post by Garrett Dash Nelson, Norman B. Leventhal Map and Education Center at Boston Public Library
+Guest post by Dr. Garrett Dash Nelson, Norman B. Leventhal Map and Education Center at Boston Public Library

 This Success Story is a report on the results of the Northeast Big Data Innovation Hub’s 2020 Seed Fund program.

 The primary goal of this Seed Fund project was to create a gateway for adult library patrons and K-12 educators to begin engaging with geospatial data.
 This meant building both technical infrastructure and “social infrastructure” designed to facilitate access for non-specialist users to approach geospatial data from a critical perspective.